 - responsible and able to follow instructions

 - good communicators as they may have to deal with demanding pet owners

 - patient and calm.

-Useful experience for pet groomers includes any paid or volunteer work with animals.
+Useful experience for pet groomers includes:

 What are the chances of getting a job?